Facebook - Shawn Eastman Photography

-We usually get our hands on our first DSLR camera, sit on the sofa, fiddle about with the buttons, read two pages from the manual, take a few photographs of the TV, then a few of the lamp, fiddle some more with buttons & settings.
-Mum is sat across the room so we'll zoom in close & capture her worst side whilst we're at it.
+We usually get our hands on our first DSLR and other bits of photography gear that came with our first camera kit purchase - things like that kit lens that we at first assumed was everything we'd ever need.
+Then we sit on the sofa, fiddle about with the buttons, read two or three pages from the camera manual, take a few photographs of the TV, then a few of the lamp, then we fiddle some more with other buttons & settings.
+Mum is sat across the room so we zoom in close & capture her worst side whilst we are at it.
 But it's no big deal, she's out of focus anyway.
 Then we discover Auto mode & give up on the other settings.

 1. Get Out & Shoot Anything & Everything

 This one goes without saying, but I have to touch on it to ram home the importance of practice.
 What you're ultimately trying to achieve off the bat is good composition.
 You'll quickly learn that the manual functions of a camera can be overwhelming at first, so don't put yourself off by running before you can walk.